lgreydev/Help/README.md

 ### [Error Handling](https://github.com/lgreydev/Help/blob/master/Help/WorkCode/ErrorHandling.swift)
-- Error handler, using the 'throws' keyword we indicate that the function can receive an error.
+- Error handler, using the `throws` keyword we indicate that the function can receive an error.
-- Using the 'throw' key we throw an error into the 'NSError' instance.
+- Using the `throw` key we throw an error into the `NSError` instance.
-- do catch - this error handler helps to catch the error.
+- `do catch` - this error handler helps to catch the error.
-- In this example, we are trying to call the function that we marked with the keyword 'throws'.
+- In this example, we are trying to call the function that we marked with the keyword `throws`.
-- Before calling the function, put the 'try' keyword.
+- Before calling the function, put the `try` keyword.
-- If the function gets an error, we catch it 'catch'.
+- If the function gets an error, we catch it `catch`.

 ``` javascript